glouw/ctl/README.md

 `CTL_FOREACH` can be renamed to a more aesthetic `foreach` for users desiring less `CTL_` clutter.

-Types that acquire resources with `malloc` require that the `CTL_POD` definition be omitted, and require function definitions for the type's default constructor, copy constructor, and destructor in the form of `CTL_T + init_default`, `CTL_T + copy`, and `CTL_T + free`,
+Types that acquire resources with `malloc` require that the `CTL_P` definition be omitted, and require function definitions for the type's default constructor, copy constructor, and destructor in the form of `CTL_T + init_default`, `CTL_T + copy`, and `CTL_T + free`,
 respectively: